dgagn/diagflow.nvim/readme.md

 ![hint](./images/hint.png)

+4. It can also be inline instead of at the top

 ## Installation

 To install **diagflow.nvim**, use your preferred Neovim package manager.
 If you're using `packer.nvim`, add the following line to your plugin list: